 The foreclosure process

 From the time of your first missed mortgage payment to the foreclosure sale of your home, there are several steps in the foreclosure process.
-These can vary by state, but generally include:
+These phases can vary by state, but generally follow this timeline:

 Step 1: Missed mortgage payments

 If your mortgage payment is a few days late, don’t worry just yet — your lender may have a grace period of up to two weeks for you to make your payment.
 After the grace period, however, your payment is considered late and you’ll be charged late fees.
 You are also likely to hear from your lender about your options during this time.